glauberss2007/DevOps-Kakaroto/README.md

 The secrets can be founded in RANCHER>SECRETS (or ENVC in POD) and only ADMIN can see the values

-PS: CONFIGMAPS are used for parameters and SECRETS to sensitive data
+PS: CONFIGMAPS are used for parameters and SECRETS to sensitive data, developers only will known the variables.